mesca/sensorchart/README.md

 ## Getting started

-For now, have a look at the example for basic instructions.

-## API

-[TODO]
+* See the `example` directory for commented boilerplate.
+* You can find the full API documentation in the `doc` directory.

 ## Credits